 07 – Missiles appear for the first time at the annual parade in Red Square, Moscow, USSR.

-09 - After a night of uncertainty John Fitzgerald Kennedy has emerged as the new President of the United States by a narrow margin (pictured at right).
+09 – After a night of uncertainty, John Fitzgerald Kennedy has emerged as the new President of the United States by a narrow margin.
 He obtained only 120,000 more votes than his Republican opponent, Vice-President Nixon.
 At 43 JFK is the youngest to win the Presidency.
 He is also the first Roman Catholic.

-10 - Penguin's first run of Lady Chatterley's Lover - 200,000 copies - sells out on the first day of publication in Britain.
+10 – Penguin’s first run of DH Lawrence’s controversial and sexually explicit novel Lady Chatterley’s Lover – 200,000 copies – sells out on the first day of publication in Britain.

 16 – US actor, Clark William Gable (b.
 1901) dies at his Encino home, having suffered a heart attack a few weeks ago after filming ended on The Misfits.